NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 ![](images/facebook/FacebookAddProducts.jpg ':size=900')

-If properly configured your app should have green checkboxes for Login and Analytics in the products section.
+If properly configured your app should have green checkboxes for Login and App Events in the products section.

 ![](images/facebook/FacebookConfiguredApp.png)